peterwittek/qml-rg/Tutorials/Kaggle.md

 I discovered this accidentally when the non-improved variant of a solution got me in the top 40% of the Julia competition (which nobody cared about).

 In any case, keep in mind that (i) the network in ICFO cannot handle files larger than zero bytes; and (ii) your computer will eventually process the data.
 Therefore competitions involving videos or images are not the best first targets, so don't go for the 95GB sea lion collection.
 The Russian Housing Market is more like it.
 This will also run on the cloud infrastructure: fork a kernel and run it there.

+When you first download the competition dataset, you must accept the conditions of the competition sponsor.
+This always includes sharing the code of the winning entry with at least the sponsor, but quite possibly an open source licence that permits commercial use.
+MIT license seems to be a safe bet.